weizhi-luo/stocks/src/README.md

 # Argus, Hermes, Hygieia services
-Code repository for Argus.
-Hermes, Hygieia services.
+Code repository for Argus, Hermes, Hygieia services.

 ## Argus service
 Argus service is responsible for scraping data.
 It is created with .NET 5 and gRPC service template from Visual Studio 2019.
 Argus consists of several services: